 The museum also shared a lot of very interesting artifacts and photographs of Hoosier involvement in WWI and WWII.
 The docent we spoke with was very knowledgeable and not only pointed out some of the more interesting items in the museum but even let us touch on some of the exhibits – not something you are typically allowed to do.

 We enjoyed poking around the old house, it was the perfect indoor activity and was free to boot, although we did leave a little bit in the donation jar to help keep this hidden gem running.
-If you decide to visit, they are only open from 11 – 3 Friday & Saturday from March through December.
+If you decide to visit, check the hours ahead of time as they aren’t open all the time.

-For starting out as a dreary day with nothing to do, we certainly had a great time and found a few hidden secrets located close to home.
+For starting out as a dreary day with nothing to do, we certainly had a great time and found quite a few hidden gems located close to home.

 Have you ever hopped into the car to explore with no destination in sight?
 How did it go?